-Later, she explained it to Patrick.
+Later, she discussed the subject of help with Patrick.
 He seemed relieved.

-He said, "Mom, I would be able to concentrate better if I knew someone was watching over you."
+"Mom, I'd be able to concentrate better if I knew someone was here with you."

 He was reading that M.S. can change suddenly.
 She had no idea he worried so.
 She started crying and he hugged her tightly.

 They had reversed roles.
-When he was little and fell down she had comforted him.
+When he was little she had kissed his "boo-boos".

-"You know this is the way it goes with life.
-I had hoped that you wouldn't have to worry about taking care of me for many years."
+"You know, babe, this is how it goes with life.
+I 'd hoped that you wouldn't have to worry about taking care of me for many years."

 They changed subjects to school.
 Patrick had an "awesome" idea for building a volcano for his Science project.
 He even wanted his Dad's help.